Grokking Beyond Neural Networks: An Empirical Exploration with Model Complexity: Abstract

 \section{Abstract}

 In some settings neural networks exhibit a phenomenon known as \textit{grokking}, where they achieve perfect or near-perfect accuracy on the validation set long after the same performance has been achieved on the training set.
-In this paper, we discover that grokking is not limited to neural networks but occurs in other settings such as Gaussian process (GP) classification, GP regression and linear regression.
+In this paper, we discover that grokking is not limited to neural networks but occurs in other settings such as Gaussian process (GP) classification, GP regression, linear regression and Bayesian neural networks.
 We also uncover a mechanism by which to induce grokking on algorithmic datasets via the addition of dimensions containing spurious information.
-The presence of the phenomenon in non-neural architectures provides evidence that grokking is not specific to SGD or weight norm regularisation.
-Instead, grokking may be possible in any setting where solution search is guided by complexity and error.
-Based on this insight and further trends we see in the training trajectories of a Bayesian neural network (BNN) and GP regression model, we make progress towards a more general theory of grokking.
-Specifically, we hypothesise that the phenomenon is governed by the accessibility of certain regions in the error and complexity landscapes.
+The presence of the phenomenon in non-neural architectures shows that grokking is not restricted to settings considered in current theoretical and empirical studies.
+Instead, grokking may be possible in any model where solution search is guided by complexity and error.